syncfusion-content/javascript-docs/js/api/global.md

 ### GridLines
 {:#enum:gridlines}

-Gets or sets a value that indicates to enable the visibility of the grid lines.
+Specifies whether to define the visibility of the grid lines.

 #### Properties

-Gets or sets a value that indicates to enable the visibility of the gridlines.
+Specifies whether to define the visibility of the grid lines.

 <table class="props">
 <thead>